Petr-Chalupa/JTileEngine/docs/raw/manual.typ

 /* ------------------------------------ */

 All loaded level data is stored inside `LevelData`.
-It is important that every get request for game objects returns a copy of list of those objects ensuring asynchronous list update safety.
+It is important that every request for game objects returns a copy of list of those objects ensuring asynchronous list update safety.
 Loaded engine settings are kept in the `GameSettings`.
 State of the engine is handled by `GameStateManager`.

 The game camera (`Camera` class) handles what should be viewed and therefore rendered at any given time.
 It has a target (`Player` by default) that it follows and keeps in the center of the screen.
-Also it ensures that the view does not overflow off the map, so the camera may not intentionally move when the player is near the map boundary (especially in a corner).
+It also ensures that the view does not overflow off the map, so the camera may not intentionally move when the player is near the map boundary (especially in a corner).

 In addition to controlling the game loop itself, `Renderer` also renders visible game objects.
 It should also be noted that for objects which are on the edge of the view, only the visible part is rendered.
 Rendering is based on layering, so objects in a lower layer may be overdrawn by objects in a higher layer (background is drawn first).